Exotic 4-manifolds with small trisection genus: Introduction

 \textit{Trisection genus} is a natural $4$-dimensional analogue of Heegaard genus for $3$-manifolds.
 For a smooth $4$-manifold $X$, the trisection genus $g(X)$ is defined as the minimal integer $g$ such that $X$ admits a (relative) trisection with the triple intersection surface of genus $g$.
 An important fact in $3$-dimensional topology is that Heegaard genus is additive under connected sum, which follows from Haken's lemma~\cite{Hak68}.
 As a $4$-dimensional analogue of this result, Lambert-Cole and Meier~\cite{LamMei20} conjectured that trisection genus is additive under connected sum, that is, for any two $4$-manifolds $X$ and $Y$, we have $g(X\# Y)=g(X)+g(Y)$.
 (While they focused on closed $4$-manifolds, we can also consider the relative version: trisection genus for $4$-manifolds with boundary is additive under boundary connected sum.)
 It is worth noting that if the above conjectures hold, then trisection genus is a homeomorphism invariant, i.e., the following conjecture is true (for a detailed discussion, see Remark~\ref{rem:addreltg}):

 \begin{conj} If two smooth $4$-manifolds $X$ and $Y$ are exotic, then they satisfy $g(X)=g(Y)$. \end{conj}

-Recall that two smooth manifolds are called \textit{exotic} if they are homeomorphic but not diffeomorphic.
-An important corollary of this conjecture is that there are no exotic smooth structures on certain small 4-manifolds, e.g., $S^4$, $\CC P^2$, $S^1\times S^3$, $S^2\times S^2$, $\CC P^2\# \CC P^2$, and $\CC P^2\#\overline{\CC P^2}$.
-These $4$-manifolds give a complete list of closed $4$-manifolds with trisection genus at most $2$ (see \cite{MeiZup17_1}), thus it follows that no exotic smooth structure can exist.
-(For details, see Subsection~1.3 of \cite{LamMei20}.)
+Here, two smooth manifolds are called \textit{exotic} if they are homeomorphic but not diffeomorphic.
+In \cite{LamMei20}, Lambert-Cole and Meier also mentioned that if Conjecture~\ref{conj:exotic-tg} is true, then there are no exotic smooth structures on the closed $4$-manifolds with trisection genus at most $2$ (e.g., $S^4$, $\CC P^2$, $S^1\times S^3$, $S^2\times S^2$, $\CC P^2\# \CC P^2$, and $\CC P^2\#\overline{\CC P^2}$ ; see \cite{MeiZup17_1}).

 The main purpose of this paper is to provide supporting evidence for Conjecture~\ref{conj:exotic-tg}.
 It was shown in \cite{MeiZup18} and \cite{LamMei20} that there exist infinitely many exotic pairs of closed $4$-manifolds with the same trisection genus.
 In the relative case, previously, there had been no known examples of exotic $4$-manifolds with non-spherical boundary whose trisection genera are determined.
 As far as the author knows, the smallest trisection genus of the known exotic pairs satisfying the condition of Conjecture~\ref{conj:exotic-tg} is $23$.
 (By the work of Spreer and Tillmann~\cite{SprTil18}, one can see that $K3 \# \overline{\CC P^2}$ and $3\CC P^2 \# 20\overline{\CC P^2}$ have the trisection genus $23$.)
 The following result gives an exotic pair with a much smaller trisection genus: